ChristopheBonnefoi/Manual_Archipelago_Super_Street_Fighter_2/README.md

 - Renamed the "Defeated" category to "Defeated in Super Battle Mode".
 - Added checks for the "Defeated in Time Challenge" category.
 - Changed the goal "All Characters Complete!" to "Super Battle Mode - ALL CLEARS".
-- Introduced the goals "Time Challenge Mode - ALL CLEARS" and "ALL CLEARS + TOKENS".
+- Introduced new goals: "Time Challenge Mode - ALL CLEARS" and "ALL CLEARS + TOKENS".
 - Updated and added goals in the .yaml configuration.
 - Randomized starting items in "Game Mode" and "CPU Time Challenge" in `game.json`.
 - Updated and added necessary requirements.
 - Increased the token count to 20.

 #### Known Bugs
 - During challenge check generation, the system does not account for the executable status.
-Currently, this is addressed by requiring "Super Battle," but ideally, it should also support an OR condition for "Time Challenge" + the dedicated character.
+Currently, this is addressed by requiring "Super Battle," but ideally, it should support an OR condition for "Time Challenge" + the dedicated character.

 ### Version 0.1.0
 - Removed the "Character Battles" goal.